insightfinder/InsightAgent/newrelic/README.md

 cp config.ini.template config.ini
 vi config.ini
 ```
-See below for a further explanaticontainerizeon of each variable.
+See below for a further explanation of each variable.

 **Setup pip & required packages:**
 ```